rust-lang/reference/src/destructors.md

 ### Scopes of function parameters

 All function parameters are in the scope of the entire function body, so are dropped last when evaluating the function.
-The actual function parameter is dropped after any named parameters that are bound to parts of it.
+Actual function parameters are dropped after any named parameters that are bound to parts of it.

 ```rust